TheRoddyWMS/Roddy/README.md

 - (PLANNED) enable and disable runFlags with --run=... and --dontrun=...

-- (PLANNED) Implement a showreadme command to show the readme of a workflow.
-            Also put in a showanalysisconfig to show the analysis xml

 - (WIP) Roddy accepts a lot more parameters which might otherwise be configured with the application properties file: useRoddyVersion (ok), usePluginVersion,